eraofchaos/eraofchaos.github.io/heroes/Dracon.md

  **Specialty:** Enchanter

-      Under Dracon's leadership, Monks and Mages upgrade to Enchanters.
+ **Specialty Desc:** Under Dracon's leadership, Monks and Mages upgrade to Enchanters.
 Their skills will be greatly improved.

  **Mana base:** 56